 Our Community Partners 1991-present

 The Healing Art of Music™ program, which began in 1991, has raised more than $2,800,000 for over fifty worthy causes and has been nationally recognized with the League of American Orchestras' MetLife Award for Excellence in Community Engagement and the highest cultural recognition in Massachusetts, the Commonwealth Award.
-LSO is proud to have supported the following organizations over the program's history, including those featured on our 2023-24 season.
+LSO is proud to have supported the following organizations over the program's history, including those featured on our current 2024-25 season.

-2023-24 Partners
+2025-26 Partners

-October 28, 2023: project step
+October 25, 2025: project step

 Since 1982, Project STEP (String Training Education Program) has provided talented young musicians that identify with historically underrepresented groups in classical music with comprehensive music instruction.
 Project STEP envisions a world in which the classical music profession reflects the racial and ethnic diversity of our communities.
 100% of Project STEP graduates have gone on to college or conservatory.